-'Interstellar' director Nolan talks about his robots
+'Interstellar' Nolan and his robots

 In his secrecy-shrouded sci-fi extravaganza "Interstellar," filmmaker Christopher Nolan isn't just taking audiences to outer space.
 He's also sending a couple of robots along for the ride — and they're just not on board to sweep the floors.